mysugarape/my-klipper-related-stuff/Klipper/Anycubic Kobra Neo/Cartographer 3D/readme.md

 <p>Macro working but some rework must be done !</p>

 <h3>How to use it ?</h3>
 <p>simply copy & paste it in ur printer.cfg or any other macro file u use.
-Change the values to ur needs, and u are good to go !</p>
+Change the values to ur needs, add the macro to ur start macro and u are good to go !</p>